 While it's clear that Sho has been Sho-wn (he's apparently a pun machine, may as well get the ball rolling) to be somebody claiming villainy, his design is so obviously screaming "Hey, I'm an evil guy." that you just know he won't be the main villain.
 His title with a Persona, the "Defaced Dark Messiah", despite the usual negative connotations we apply to Dark Messiah on here, could be a nod at him becoming something of an Anti-Hero.
 Sho'll probably undergo the basics of what happens to somebody who claims the whole I Work Alone bit: Can hold his own, eventually gets his ass kicked, friendship shows him up, joins up with friendship.
 It's also possible his being able to match the Persona-users without using one himself comes from somebody (the Malevolent Entity, or perhaps Sho's shadow) empowering him.

 Same guy here.
-Recent developments have only made this more likely in my mind, what with Sho being possessed by the Malevolent Entity, which could very well lead to an Enemy Mine situation that develops into a full-on Heel-Face Turn.
+Recent developments have only made this more likely in my mind, what with Sho having an evil second personality, which could very well lead to an Enemy Mine situation that develops into a full-on Heel-Face Turn.
 Just a guess for the console version.

 If Sho w/ Tsukuyomi is the last slot on the current Arcade character select and doesn't share with regular Sho, then for now the rather static and lifeless single-frame sprite Adachi seen in Yukari's Arcade Mode is likely just The Cameo.
 However, his involvement must have some significance- possibly as the True Final Boss for the Arena saga.
 He could either use Magatsu Izanagi as his Persona again, or alternatively it could be the Big Bad Malevolent Entity/good old Nyarly for a true Big Bad Duumvirate (as the biggest Walking Spoiler of all time).
 Or Demonic Possession or Teeth-Clenched Teamwork or whatever as a fitting duo of antagonists.
 Like Mu-12, he could unlock upon attaining the ending.
 I don't even like Adachi, but based on how he has 'business at the top of Tartarus' according to early reports from the Arcade it's entirely possible.